RoboDK/Plug-In-Interface/PluginAppLoader/Apps/SurfacePatternGenerator/README.md

 # Surface Pattern Generator

-The Surface Pattern Generator (SPG) App for RoboDK let's you generate simple surface patterns on an object surface.
+The Surface Pattern Generator (SPG) App for RoboDK lets you generate simple surface patterns on an object surface.

 - For more information about RoboDK Apps, visit the [documentation](https://robodk.com/doc/en/PythonAPI/app.html).